 This leather course will look at selecting appropriate leathers for your product and examine the diversity of leather from stretch to exotic grains.
-We’ll discuss leather sourcing, terminology and the impact of technology on finishing techniques along with new trends in leather.
+We’ll discuss leather sourcing, terminology and the impact of technology on finishing techniques, along with new trends in leather and leather alternatives.
 We’ll also examine why leather varies so much in quality and price by looking at grades of leather and studying samples to gain an understanding of the different skins and hides.

 Beginners.
 You should have an interest in the subject area and a desire to learn but no previous experience is required.

 Please note: This course is for students aged 18 and older.

 Your course place is confirmed once you have booked online or via the phone using a credit or debit card.
 There is no deadline for booking.
 Places are offered on a first come, first served basis, and all courses have a maximum number of students.
 We suggest you book early to avoid disappointment.